markbattistella/BezelKit/README.md

 ## Rationale

-> **Quick Summary**
+### Quick summary

->
+> - There is **no** public API from Apple for fetching device bezel sizes
-> - No public API from Apple for fetching bezel sizes.
+> - Using the internal API can jeopardise App Store eligibility
-> - Using internal APIs can jeopardise App Store eligibility.
+> - Static bezel values can cause UI distortions across devices
-> - Static bezel values can cause UI distortions across devices.
+> - `BezelKit` offers an easy-to-use solution for accurate bezel metrics

-> - `BezelKit` offers an easy-to-use solution for accurate bezel metrics.
+### Longer explanation

 Apple currently does not offer a public API for fetching the bezel radius of its devices.